paralin/goscript/design/DESIGN.md

 ## Packages and Imports

 - Go packages are mapped to TypeScript modules under the `@go/` scope (e.g., `import { MyType } from '@go/my/package';`).
+- The GoScript runtime is imported using the `@go/builtin` alias, which maps to the `builtin/builtin.ts` file.
 - Standard Go library packages might require specific runtime implementations or shims.

 ## Code Generation Conventions